Understanding Logs as Part of Your Expected Results

 If you are trying to automate your mobile application tests, then appium 2.0 has some interesting new features.
 Aah, the […]

 A human thinking effort is valuable.
-When it is lost in mundane, repetitive work, it becomes marginal.
-This creates toxic […]
+More so if it is Critical Thinking.
+When it is lost in mundane, repetitive […]